EarFold: Surgical procedure

 One or several incisions of approximately 1 cm in length are made in the skin on the front of the ear, depending on the number of metal implants to be inserted in the ear.
 Starting here, the skin on the front of the ear is raised from the cartilage to create pockets in which the metal implants are inserted with the aid of an Earfold introducer 3).

 The metal implants are called Earfolds.
 They are 5x15 mm large and 0.15 mm thick.
 They are made of Nitinol, an alloy of titanium and nickel, and have a 24-carat gold plating.
-On the side facing the cartilage, the implants have short, triangular, thorn-like tips that penetrate the cartilage and thus fix the implant in place after several weeks.
+On the side facing the cartilage, the implants have short, triangular, thornlike tips that penetrate the cartilage and thus fix the implant in place after several weeks.
 Because of their U-shape, the implants reshape a poorly developed antihelix or create a new one if it is non-existent, thereby moving the ear towards the head.
 The ear cartilage lying beneath the implants is either left intact or is scored or perforated with a needle - the latter is done to weaken it.
 The patient is allowed to check the new position of his ears in a mirror before the operation by having a Prefold positioner, of the same size, shape and tension as the implant, placed temporarily on the antihelix fold.
 The extent of the ear pinning is determined by the curvature of the Earfolds and their position along the antihelix.
 The resulting new head-to-ear distance doesn’t always meet the individual expectations of the patient because it is determined by the constant, preset curvature of the implant.
 The incisions in the skin are sewn up and covered with a strip of plaster.

 The method is not suitable for all patients.
 If their ears have a large, deep Cavum conchae, which in combination with a poorly formed antihelix is often the cause of a protruding ear, ear pinning in the lower half of the ear is not possible or the ear-pinning result is unsatisfactory.
 Protruding earlobes can’t be pinned.

 In comparison to the conventional ear-pinning operations (see traditional ear surgery and otoplasty) and the Stitch method, there are no publications available on long-term results.
 The authors of the Earfold method point out that late complications, such as relapse, secondary deformations, defects, shifts in position or rejection of the implants, could only be assessed to a limited degree due to the short follow-up time of the patients in the study carried out (1, 2).